 Each candidate must be sponsored by a person normally within his/her own company, who will be approved by the MAGB.
 The name of the sponsor must be declared at the time of registration.
-The sponsor will act as the candidate's adviser and assist him/her in his/her preparation for the examination.
+The sponsor will act as the candidate’s adviser and assist them with their preparation for the examination.

 Sponsors will be assisted in their task by receiving a “Guide to Sponsors”, once the candidate has been accepted by the MAGB, or by prior application of the Sponsor to the MAGB.